al6x/mongodb/readme.md

 Object Model & Ruby driver enhancements for MongoDB.

-- Driver enchancements
+1. Driver enchancements
-- Persistence for pure Ruby objects
+2. Persistence for pure Ruby objects
-- Migrations (work in progress)
+3. Object Model (callbacks, validations, mass-assignment, finders, ...) (work in progress)

-- Object Model (callbacks, validations, mass-assignment, finders, ...) (work in progress)
+Lower layers are completely independent from upper, use only what You need.
+There are also support for migrations.

 # MongoDB driver enhancements